OpenKneeboard/OpenKneeboard/docs/features/dcs.md

 For example, I put my A-10C kneeboard images in `C:\Users\fred\Saved Games\DCS.openbeta\KNEEBOARD\A-10C_2`.

+You can see the full paths that OpenKneeboard is looking for files in Settings -> Tabs, with a tick or cross next to them showing whether or not the folder exists.

 ## The 'DCS Briefing' Tab

 This will show objectives, briefing images, briefing text, and weather from the current `.miz` file - the same content you see before starting the mission.
 It will also show the coordinates and magnetic variation at the bullseye, along with the A-10C CDU wind calculations at the bullseye (not your initial starting point) if you're flying an A-10C.